cproctor/qualitative-coding/docs/manuscript.rst

 applications.
 (The initial version of ``qc`` stored all data in text files; the database was added to improve performance.)
 In almost all of our existing ``qc`` projects, QDA is part of an analytical pipeline.
-The prior and subsequent processes operate on
+The prior and subsequent processes operate on these standard interfaces, supporting flexible and creative uses of qualitative coding.

 Vignette
 ========